 - Call it done at 80%

-You’ll trade your song graveyard for a growing catalog.
-And that catalog becomes the foundation for real growth as a songwriter.
+Do this and you'll trade your song graveyard for a growing catalog, and that catalog becomes the foundation for real growth as a songwriter.

 ✅ Your Next Step: Pick one unfinished song on your hard drive right now.
 Give yourself 60 minutes and use the One-Hour Completion Sprint.
-Don’t aim for perfect—aim for done.
+Aim for done.

-You’ll feel lighter, clearer, and more energized to write the next one.
+You'll feel lighter and more energized to write the next one.

 Leave a Reply